Overview

 Advanced Methods6

 Minimum of six credit hours (equivalent to 2 semester-long courses) in advanced research methods, selected in consultation with your doctoral advisor.
-Advanced research methods are doctoral level courses and do not include required School of Education core courses.
+Advanced research methods are doctoral level courses and do not include required School of Education Core or Specialty Area courses.

 Total Credits44